capsule-corp-ternoa/ternoa-doc/docs/for-developers/guides/marketplace/get-listed-NFT.md

 ## Step 2: Sending the request to the Indexer

-Once the query is ready, you can make the request to our indexer by providing both the indexer endpoint and the query.
+Once the query is ready, you can request our indexer by providing both the indexer endpoint and the query.
 To check if the NFT is listed for sale, the **marketplaceId** field should not be null, **isListed** should be true and a **timestampList** should be filled.

 Replace NFT_ID in the following code snippet with the NFT ID previously used in ["How to list for sale an NFT on a marketplace"](/for-developers/guides/marketplace/sale-NFT):